Human lives intertwine in incredibly complex ways. These interactions shape institutions, communities, cultures and societies.

 If you’d like to become a licensed social worker in Wisconsin you can earn your Social Work Training Certificate as a St. Norbert College undergraduate when you:

-• Take four social work courses
+• Take five social work courses.

-• Complete a 400-hour internship
+• Complete a 400-hour internship.

-• Pass a state and national examination
+• Pass a state and national examination.

 You also have the option to study abroad through St. Norbert’s extensive international education program.